 - After designing new processes that incorporated clear business rules, the workflow and business rules were automated.
 The CFO was pleased that he was able to track progress against his key metrics of Days Sales Outstanding (DSO) and the Collection Effectiveness Index (CEI).
 As the business grew, management noticed that they did not have to add customer service reps as quickly, because the volume of customer complaints was also declining.

 Seize the Opportunity

-Look around your own business or department.
+Look at your own business or department.
 Where are you seeing errors and rework?
 What workflows are taking too long to complete?
 Where are people forgetting the rules?
 Why is your entire staff in meetings all day, every day?
-You have plenty of opportunities to improve and further automate your business operations – you always can do better.
+You have plenty of opportunities to improve and further automate your business operations - you always can do better.
 Start addressing your biggest problems today, and make sure you review all your business processes on a regular schedule.

 Ready to Automate?

 Integrify's workflow automation platform provides a powerful and intuitive way to build complex business process workflows, forms, and portals.
 Get a free demo of Integrify and see for yourself how easy it is to take all your process design work and build real-world, automated workflows.